rmosolgo/graphql-ruby/readme.md

 ## To do:

+- Handle blank objects in nested calls
 - Make root call arguments API not suck
+- Use FieldDefiner API, something similar for arguments?
 - Implement calls as arguments
 - double-check how to handle `pals.first(3) { count }`
 - Allow abstract nodes & calls (not in schema)